kvasdopil/ui-gen/README.md

 ### Component Structure

-- **page.tsx**: Main viewport component managing multiple screens, pan/zoom, and selection
+- **page.tsx**: Main viewport component managing multiple screens, pan/zoom, selection, and dragging
   - Manages viewport transform state (pan position and zoom scale)
   - Handles panning via mouse press and drag on empty space
   - Handles zooming via mouse wheel (10% to 100%) with non-passive event listener
   - Manages multiple screen instances and their data with absolute positioning
   - Tracks selected screen ID
-  - Centers and zooms selected screens to 100% (works correctly at all zoom levels)
+  - Handles screen dragging: unselected screens can be dragged to reposition them
+  - Disables panning when dragging a screen to prevent interference
-  - Deselects screens when clicking outside
+  - Deselects screens when clicking outside or starting to drag another screen
-  - Provides new screen creation flow: clicking empty space shows a form, clicking Create creates a screen at that location
+  - Provides new screen creation flow: first click on empty space deselects current screen, second click (when no screen selected) shows form
   - Preserves form input when canceling the new screen flow
-  - Auto-loads screens from IndexedDB on mount
+  - Auto-loads screens and viewport transform from IndexedDB on mount
-  - Auto-saves screens to IndexedDB whenever they change
+  - Auto-saves screens and viewport transform to IndexedDB whenever they change (viewport transform is debounced by 500ms)
   - Z-index management: newer screens appear above older ones, selected screens always on top
 - **Screen.tsx**: Individual screen component managing state, conversation history, and API calls
   - Manages conversation points state (prompt, HTML, title, timestamp for each point)